Review: Daughter of the Moon Goddess by Sue Lynn Tan

 Daughter of the Moon Goddess follows Xingyin, the naïve daughter of the moon goddess.
 Her mother has been imprisoned on the moon by the celestial Emperor for ascending to immortality without his permission.
 Xingyin has been kept secret in fear of what the Emperor and Empress would do if they learned she inherited her mother’s immortality.

-The story picks up when Xingyin uses her magic which alerts the Emperess all is not as it seems on the moon.
+The story picks up when Xingyin uses her magic, which alerts the Emperess that all is not as it seems on the moon.
 To protect her daughter, the moon goddess plans to hide Xingyin at the home of a servant.
 But, the intruding forces of the Emperor leave Xingyin stranded in the celestial kingdom with nothing but the desire to free her mother.

 A Magical Quest